 - 1. Students must be approved for early graduation.
 They must file a completed request form, properly signed by the parent and student, with the director of school counseling prior to the beginning of the final year. - 2.
-The early graduate's class rank is based on the rank at the end of six or seven semesters, depending on when they graduate.
-Also, they are ranked with their original cohort, not their graduating class. - 3.
 Students who wish to graduate in six semesters are not eligible for graduation pathway waivers.